Indiana 46 bridge over Indiana 641 to close for three nights

-The Indiana Department of Transportation has announced the Indiana 46 Bridge over Indiana 641 will close Friday through Sunday nights.
+The Indiana Department of Transportation announces the Indiana 46 Bridge over Indiana 641 will be closing Friday through Sunday.

 The closure will begin after 9 p.m. each evening and reopen by 6 a.m. the following morning.
 This is for the contractor to place a thin deck overlay on the bridge.